lmweber/deconvolution-papers/README.md

 # deconvolution-papers

 A number of algorithms have recently been developed for deconvolution of cell types in bulk RNA-seq samples based on cell type signatures derived from single-cell RNA-seq data.
-This repository contains a list of recent algorithms and application papers, along with our comments on them.
+This repository contains a list of recent algorithms, benchmark papers, and application papers, along with our comments on them.

-The list is organized into two parts: (i) method papers describing algorithms, and (ii) application papers.
+The list is organized into three parts: (i) method papers describing algorithms, (ii) benchmark papers, and (iii) application papers.
 The list will be added to over time.